peter-kutak/patb-opio/README.md

 : Use low-level access to control the pins.
 Without the **-d** option, **opio** tries to use the 'export' gpio mechanism (at /sys/class/gpio).
 The **-d** option only applies to **mode, read** and **write**

 **-2**
 : Use the pin assignments for the OrangePi-2G-iot.
+If you wish to make this option persistent, create a file named /etc/OrangePi-2g-iot.

+**-9**
-The default is to use the pins for the OrangePi-i96.
-If you wish to make this option persistent, create a file named /etc/OrangePi_2G_IOT.
+: Use the pin assignments for the OrangePi-i96.
+If you wish to make this option persistent, create a file named /etc/OrangePi-i96.
+In the absence of the *-9* and *-2* option, the program will attempt to auto-detect the board version.

 ## Mode
 The microcontroller used on these boards presents i/o pins which can be set to 'general usage' GPIO as 'input' or 'output, or alternatively, set to operate in a specific way (uart, i2c, i2s, pcm, etc). **opio** refers the the current _mode_ of each pin one of these: either GPIO 'in', GPIO 'out', or 'alt'ernate function.